victoryosiobe/vanity/README.md

 > Generating addresses with a longer prefix or suffix will take a lot of time to find one.
 Both together is usually very slow.
 >
 > Non-alphanumeric characters are not accepted as input in the fields.
 >
-> Fields you fill are case sensitive.
->
 > Vanity is optimized to use as many CPU cores as possible to find your vanity address.
 >